Economic effects of ECOWAS invasion in Niger will be dire – FOSDA

 Commenting on the matter, the Executive Director for FOSDA, Theodora W. Anti advised the ECOWAS bloc to do all they can to consistently pursue diplomacy in resolving the crisis in Niger.

 “Whether it be military or civilian, I think ECOWAS should listen to the people and pursue diplomacy to the end.
-Diplomacy should be persistent and consistent with this Niger issue,” madam Anti stated in an interview with Starrfm.com.gh
+Diplomacy should be consistently persisted with this Niger issue,” madam Anti stated in an interview with Starrfm.com.gh

 She continued: “The junta has indicated that they are ready to talk and as the ECOWAS Commissioner has said all cards are on the table.
 And from my internal sources in ECOWAS they are actually pushing diplomacy more.
-It is just that somehow they pretend to amplify the military more.
+It is just that somehow the media amplifies the military option more.
 So they should continue to intensify diplomatic intervention more.
 So that we come to a win solution to this.

 The event organizer said the junta was not involved in this initiative, although it was aware of it.